-Provision is made for any deficiencies arising when unearned premiums, net of related deferred acquisition costs, are insufficient to meet expected claims and expenses after taking into account future investment return on the investments supporting the unearned premiums provision and unexpired risks provision.
-The expected claims are calculated having regard to events that are relevant to the provision at the statement of financial position date.
+Provision is made for any deficiencies arising when unearned premiums, net of related deferred acquisition costs, are insufficient to meet expected claims and expenses after taking into account future investment return on the investments supporting the unearned premiums provision.
+The expected claims are calculated having regard to events that are relevant to the provision at the date of the statement of financial position.

 Unexpired risk surpluses and deficits are offset where business classes are managed together and a provision is made if an aggregate deficit arises.
-At 31 December 2018 and 31 December 2017 the Syndicate did not have an unexpired risks provision.
+At 31 December 2019 the Syndicate did not have an unexpired risks provision (2018: US\$ nil)